zverok/time_math2/README.md

 [![Build Status](https://travis-ci.org/zverok/time_math2.svg?branch=master)](https://travis-ci.org/zverok/time_math2)
 [![Coverage Status](https://coveralls.io/repos/zverok/time_math2/badge.svg?branch=master)](https://coveralls.io/r/zverok/time_math2?branch=master)

+> **[TimeCalc](https://github.com/zverok/time_calc) is the next iteration of ideas for the time-arithmetics library, with nicer API and better support for modern Ruby (for example, Ruby 2.6 real timezones).
+It would be evolved and supported instead of TimeMath.
+This gem should be considered discontinued.**

+---

-**TimeMath2** is a small, no-dependencies library attempting to make time arithmetics easier.
+**TimeMath2** ~is~ was a small, no-dependencies library attempting to make time arithmetics easier.
 It provides you with simple, easy-to-remember API, without any monkey-patching of core Ruby classes, so it can be used alongside Rails or without it, for any purpose.